andrewfecenko/Inversion/doc/phase1/Collaboration.md

 - Gary demonstrated his Racket projects he has developed, and briefly explained what we can do to help him in our project.
 Probably we will be implementing Racket plugins.
 - Gary will send us a list of things that we can work on.

+##### February 1, 2016
+- Present members: Elsie, Asako, Angel, Elaine, and Chae.
+- Emailed Professor Gary for details of the Racket project, but could not get a response.

+##### February 4, 2016
+- Chae visited Gary, but he was busy and needed several more days to get back to us.
+- We emailed Joey to let him know about our situation.

 ##### February 8, 2016
 - Present members: All team members.
 - We discussed some backup ideas for our project (instead of working on a Racket plugin).
 We went through a couple of